slaveofcode/grpc-restful-example/README.md

 ```

 ## Data Flow

-1. HTTP Request coming from the front-end or client via **CURL** or another RESTful client (Insomnia, Postman, etc)
+1. HTTP Request coming from the front-end or client via **CURL** or another RESTful client (e.g. Insomnia, Postman, etc)

-2. Client Service requesting data through Rpc to the Server App
+2. **Client Service** requesting data through Rpc to the **Server App**

-3. Server App then doing a DB query and returning the result back
+3. **Server App** then doing a DB query and returning the result back

-4. Client Service got the result and return back to the original front-end or client.
+4. **Client Service** got the result and return back to the original front-end or client.

 ## Project Preparation

 1. Clone this project

-2. There are 3 subdirectories; `server` is a server of gRPC; `client` is a server of client which provide a restful service to the user, and `protos` which holds the `.proto` file for product.
+2. There are 3 subdirectories; `server` is a server of gRPC; `client` is a server of client which provide a restful service to the user, and `protos`  holds the `.proto` file for *product*.

 3. Go to `server` directory and install dependencies via

 ```
-npm i
+$ npm i
 ```

 4. Do the same step on the `client` directory

 5. Create a new Postgres database called `grpc_products` (you may configure the username / password of the DB later on `server/knexfile.js`)

-5. Running the migration from the server directory
+6. Running the migration from the server directory
 ```
-npm run migrate
+$ npm run migrate
 ```

-6. Also the run the seeds
+7. Also the run the seeds

 ```
-npm run seed
+$ npm run seed
 ```

 ## Run the gRPC server